 The BIG Bus Deal helps cut the costs and stress involved in travelling to and from work.

 The Lincoln College Group are situated within the Lincoln Business Improvement District, and therefore our employees can join the scheme.

 Staff can therefore receive discounted travel on buses within the City Centre and outlying villages.

 The Lincoln BIG Bus Deal passes work in the same way as Stagecoach's Megarider and Megarider Plus work: any journeys past the Megarider Boundary require an Outer Pass.

 Once employees have joined the scheme they simply show the Stagecoach bus driver their photo-ID card along with their BIG Bus Deal card.
 Its that simple – no money, no paper tickets, no hassle with change.

 More info can be found via the following link: BigBusDeal

 Our employees benefit from generous annual leave and special leave policies.

 Annual leave allocations are dependent upon our employees contract of employment.
-As an example, staff employed on academic contracts will receive 35 days annual leave in addition to Bank Holidays and a number of concessionary and efficiency college closures days .
+As an example, staff employed on academic contracts will receive 35 days annual leave in addition to Bank Holidays and a number of efficiency college closures days .

 Buying and Selling of Annual Leave